Eco Resort, Nature Sanctuary and Centre for Yoga & Meditation

 This company has forecast a total capital expenditure of over Php 20 billion in the next 10-year period.

-The near completion of San Vicente international airport has our venture perfectly placed to capitalize on the expanding numbers of tourists to the area.
+The completion of San Vicente international airport and the rapidly improving infrastructure in Palawan has our venture perfectly placed to capitalise on the expanding numbers of tourists arrival..

 THE "WELLNESS" MARKET

 Wellness tourism is, and expected to remain, one of the fastest growing forms of international and domestic tourism according to Wellness Tourism Worldwide.

 Camille Hoheb, wellness travel industry expert and founder of Wellness Tourism Worldwide noted, "The multi-dimensionality of wellness opens the door to a whole new world."
 She added, “This forecast will encourage consumers and business to think of vacation travel in new ways.
 Our data shows that consumers view vacations as an important way to improve health, happiness and productivity.
 Vacation trips are often a catalyst for transformation and consumers view wellness travel as a personal investment,”she goes on the say.

 "Our research findings estimates that the global wellness tourism economy is worth nearly $440 billion and accounts for roughly 14 percent of global tourism expenditures.
 It directly creates 12 million jobs around the world and has a total economic impact of $1.3 trillion when multiplied economic impacts are included.
 Not surprisingly, wellness tourism is a rather large segment, similar in size to ecotourism and culinary tourism".